kingstinct/react-native-device-activity/README.md

 # react-native-device-activity

-Provides access to Apples DeviceActivity API.
-It does require a Custom Dev Client to work with Expo.
+Provides direct access to Apples Screen Time, Device Activity and Shielding APIs.

+⚠️ Before planning and starting using these APIs it is highly recommended to familiarize yourself with the [special approval and entitlements required](https://github.com/Kingstinct/react-native-device-activity#family-controls-distribution-entitlement-requires-approval-from-apple).

-Please note that it only supports iOS (and requires iOS 15 or higher).
+Please note that it only supports iOS (and requires iOS 15 or higher) and requires a Custom Dev Client to work with Expo.
 For Android I'd probably look into [UsageStats](https://developer.android.com/reference/android/app/usage/UsageStats), which seems provide more granularity.

 # Examples